|(a) The purpose of an Administrative Review of Investigation

 the original investigation findings.
 The resolution specialist only

-reviews and issues a written decision on findings pertaining to the
+reviews and issues a written decision on findings pertaining to you.

-requestor.
-An original finding of "reason-to-believe" for abuse or
+An original finding of "reason-to-believe" for abuse or neglect may

-neglect may be upheld, or may be reversed to a finding of either "unable-to-determine"
+be upheld or may be reversed to a finding of either "unable-to-determine"

 of abuse or neglect found to have occurred.
 For example, an original